 Counting hedgehogs is difficult

-In the 1950s it was estimated there were 36.5 million hedgehogs in Britain based on extrapolating up from a density of 2.5 animals/ha (one per acre), but this was based on limited data and is probably an overestimate.
+In the 1950s it was estimated there were 36.5 million hedgehogs in Britain, but this was based on limited data and was probably an overestimate.

-However, it should be noted that there is still no reliable method for estimating the abundance (= numbers) of hedgehogs in an area.
-Marking animals (“Mark-Release-Recapature“) can work for isolated populations, but is not yet a verified method for all scenarios.
+However, it should be noted that there is still no reliable method for estimating numbers of hedgehogs in an area.

 Long running mammal surveys are very important to monitor population trends.
 Surveys by the British Trust for Ornithology, RSPB and PTES’ Mammals on Roads and Living with Mammals surveys all indicate downward trends in hedgehog populations.

 We appear to have lost over half our hedgehogs from our countryside since the millennium alone, and have lost a third from our towns and cities, although this decline in urban areas does appear to be slowing.

 Further results are outlined in the most recent edition of the State of Britain’s Hedgehogs report for 2018.

 Hedgehogs are declining rapidly and hence it is important to only consider fairly recent records when inspecting the distribution of hedgehogs in the UK.
 The map below demonstrates how widely distributed they still are, with almost comprehensive coverage across England.
 This distribution masks the ongoing declines that our long-running mammal surveys are detecting.